FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/security_control/certificate_list.md

 **Whitelist**

 Add the '[certificate _ whitelist]' path to the node 'config.ini' configuration ('[certificate _ whitelist]' is optional in the configuration)。The content of the CA whitelist is the Node ID list of the node.
-Cal.X is the Node ID of the opposite node to which the node can accept connections.。An example of the configuration format of the CA whitelist is as follows。
+Cal.X is the Node ID of the opposite node to which the node can accept connections。An example of the configuration format of the CA whitelist is as follows。

 ``` ini
 [certificate_whitelist]